 - 11.2.1 A member of the public wishing to register a complaint with regard to a data subject access request for footage may do so by following the Council's Access to Information Complaint and Appeal Procedure and writing to the department that initially dealt with the request. - 11.2.2 A member of the public wishing to register any other complaint with regard to the Council's use of CCTV cameras may do so by contacting the Council.
-All complaints will be dealt with in accordance with the Council's complaints procedure (as appropriate) and further information, including an <a href="mailto:online:on - 11.2.3 Other methods of contacting the Council to submit a complaint are as follows;
+All complaints will be dealt with in accordance with the Council's complaints procedure (as appropriate) and further information, including an online complaint form, can be obtained on the Council's website (www.manchester.gov.uk). - 11.2.3 Other methods of contacting the Council to submit a complaint are as follows;

-By email - complaints@manchester.gov.uk
+By email - complaints.feedback@manchester.gov.uk